 At New York Primary School we provide children with a broad and rich curriculum which gives children an insight into times past.
-We look at both local and national history and have recently achieved Heritage School status from Historic England for our local study into the history of the Tynemouth Volunteer Life Brigade.
+We cover a range of topics focussing on local, British and global history.

-Our curriculum offers an insight into key points in history across the world through a topic approach which aims to support learning by means of artefacts, visits, archaeological evidence, visitors, children making their own deductions and investigations.
-Children are taught research skills, how to examine evidence and to understand that there is more than one point of view.
-They will also look at a range of evidence sources and investigate which are reliable sources of evidence.
+Our curriculum offers an insight into key points in history across the world through a topic approach which aims to support learning by means of artifacts, visits, archaeological evidence, visitors, children making their own deductions and investigations.
+Children are taught a range of skills which are built upon and developed each year.
+These skills include:

 At New York Primary School we value the diverse needs of all learners and strive to promote equality of all.
 We follow a growth mind-set approach and celebrate our mistakes.
 We ensure we provide children with an inclusive curriculum which promotes and celebrates all skills, should they be gained in or outside of school and across all areas of the curriculum.

 In history lessons, we think like historians and use a range of different sources of evidence to find out about the past.
 We use primary sources of history such as records and physical objects along with secondary sources such as books and newspaper reports in order to interpret how and why things happened.

 Chronological understanding is a key skill which we start to develop within our early years provision.
 In school, we have a large timeline displayed, which has been designed to match our history curriculum.
 Each year group has different coloured bubbles which highlight taught topics so children are aware of what and when they will learn about different periods from the past.